roushanku/snake-assited-food-segmentation/README.md

 3. Analyze segmentation performance with different parameter combinations
 4. Visualize energy convergence during contour evolution

-### Customizing Evaluation

-You can modify the evaluation parameters in `evaluation.py`:
-- Change the list of contour counts to test
-- Adjust the background bin values
-- Add your own custom metrics

 ## References
 This implementation is based on techniques from computer vision research in food image analysis and segmentation.